Science at Muse: Long-Term Aftereffects Among Ebola Survivors

-While this resurgence of the disease is not an isolated case, its origin has surprised the scientific community, as the index patient—or patient zero—may be a survivor of the previous 2013 outbreak.
+While this resurgence of the disease is not an isolated case, its origin has surprised the scientific community, as the index patient—or “patient zero”—may be a survivor of the previous 2013 outbreak.
 This represents a paradigm shift in how we view this disease, building on the findings published by our two guests.
 Eric Delaporte is a physician in the Department of Infectious and Tropical Diseases at Montpellier University Hospital and a researcher atthe French National Research Institute for Sustainable Development (IRD).
-Alpha Keita is also a virologist at the IRD; he will speak to us live from Conakry, where his research currently has him stationed.
+Alpha Keita is also a virologist at the IRD; he will speak to us live from Conakry, where his research currently has him based.

 Science is Fun—you’ve got the ticket, let’s go!